matatk/agrip/ldl/tutorial.md

 There are now 2 rooms, "start" and "other", which are linked by a door.
 LDL places the room "other" to the north of "start" because we asked the connection to "other" to be made via the north wall ("n") of "start".
 The north wall is the one you face when spawning in the map for the first time; west and east correspond to left and right respectively and south is behind you.

 This is the same as the way directions work in most Interactive Fiction games.
 If it helps, you could imagine being above the map and looking down on it as if it was an, erm, map.
 Then, north would be to the top, south to the bottom, west to the left and east to the right.
-(Both ways of imagining the situation are the same—hopefully at least one will be helpful.)
+(Both ways of imagining the situation are the same&mdash;hopefully at least one will be helpful.)

 ### Example 6: Connecting rooms the other way around